Club Atlético Colón

-It was born as football club and it is the main activity carried out.
-Also it has other disciplines like basketball, volleyball, hockey, women's football, boxing, futsal and swim.
+It was born as a football club, which today still remains its main activity.
+It also has other disciplines like basketball, volleyball, hockey, women's football, boxing, futsal and swimming.

-The stadium named Estadio Brigadier General Estanislao López, in honor of an Argentinian leader governor of Provincia de Santa Fe between 1818 and 1838, has a capacity for 40000 people.
-The stadium is nicknamed «El Cementerio de los Elefantes» (Elephant Graveyard).
+The stadium, named Estadio Brigadier General Estanislao López in honor of an Argentinian leader governor of Provincia de Santa Fe between 1818 and 1838, has a capacity for 40000 people.
+It is nicknamed «El Cementerio de los Elefantes» (Elephant Graveyard).

-Joined in the Argentine Football Association in 1948 and obtains the first championship in 1965, ascending to First Division.
+The club joined the Argentine Football Association in 1948 and obtained its first championship in 1965, ascending to the First Division.

-The institution's most important accomplishment is the championship of First Division Argentine Primera División 2021.
-Also it has the sub-championship in the international Copa Sudamericana 2019, and the Second Division Trophy Copa de Honor de Primera B "Juan Domingo Perón" in 1950.
-Finally, as a personal milestone, it has a victory in 1964 against the Pelé Santos FC.
+The club's most important accomplishment is its First Division Argentine Primera División championship in 2021.
+It has also come runner up in the international Copa Sudamericana 2019, and won the Second Division's "Copa de Honor" trophy in 1950.
+Finally, as a personal milestone, it has a victory in 1964 against Pelé's Santos FC.